 On February 22, 2012, there was a ceremony to mark the beginning of construction on the museum.
 The ceremony featured a number of speakers, including President Barack Obama and the director of the museum, Bunch.
 At the ceremony, actress Phylicia Rashad served as the Master of Ceremonies.
 Denyce Graves, Thomas Hampson, and the Heritage Signature Chorale gave performances of poetry and music, respectively.

-The museum will be constructed by Clark Construction Group, Smoot Construction, and H.J.
+The museum was constructed by Clark Construction Group, Smoot Construction, and H.J.
 Russell & Company, who were awarded the contract.
 The architectural firm of McKissack & McKissack, which was the first African American-owned architectural firm in the United States, provided project management services to the Smithsonian and acted as a liaison between the Smithsonian and public utilities and government agencies in the District of Columbia.
 In addition, McKissack & McKissack was the first architectural firm in the United States to be named after an African American.
 Its technical experts for the project came from the firms Guy Nordenson & Associates and Robert Silman Associates.

 The NAAMHC is now the museum on the National Mall that occupies the most space.
 In order to establish the foundations, excavators dug down to a depth of 80 feet (24 meters), despite the fact that the building itself will be just 70 feet (21 meters) deep.
 Because of its location at a low spot on the Mall, the museum is subject to groundwater pressure that averages 27.78 pounds per square inch (191.5 kilograms per square meter).
 During the building of the foundation and below-grade walls, a slurry of cement and sand was injected into forms in order to stabilize the site.
 This was done to compensate for the amount of water that was being pumped out at the rate of 85 US gallons (320 L) per minute.
 During the building process, lasers were used to keep a constant watch on the walls for any signs of bulging or movement.